 A Comparative Study of Hybrid Adaptive Neuro-Fuzzy Inference Systems to Predict the Unconfined Compressive Strength of Rocks

-The precise estimation of Unconfined Compressive Strength (UCS) in rock samples is paramount for the effective planning and execution of mining and civil engineering projects.
-However, the inherent variability and discontinuity within rock masses present challenges in obtaining accurate physico-mech...
+The exact determination of Unconfined Compressive Strength (UCS) in rock samples is essential for mining and civil engineering projects to be planned and carried out efficiently.
+However, the inherent variability and discontinuity within rock masses present challenges in obtaining accurate physico-m...

 Saved in: